Why Choose Medical Assistant Programs in Florida?

 Concorde Career Institute

-Concorde Career Institute gives students the option of obtaining a medical assistant diploma in just seven months.
+Concorde Career Institute gives students the option of obtaining a medical assistant diploma in just nine months.
 This program teaches the clerical and clinical functions of an entry-level medical assistant’s position and offers externship opportunities.

 South Florida State College

 South Florida State College offers an 18-month certificate in medical assisting.
 This comes with 1,300 hours of training in administrative and clinical studies.
 In addition, students may take the registered medical assistant examination following the program.